Pumpkin Spice Smoothie Recipe

-This healthy pumpkin spice smoothie recipe is everything you want in a fall season beverage — it’s all the cozy flavors of fall, blended into one creamy, delicious drink.
-It’s full of real ingredients, naturally sweetened, and ready in under five minutes.
+This pumpkin spice smoothie recipe is everything you want in a fall season beverage — it’s all the cozy flavors of fall, blended into one creamy, delicious drink.
+It’s full of simple ingredients, naturally sweetened, and ready in under five minutes.

 Love seasonal drinks?
 Try my chai spiced cacao when you’re in the mood for something steamy.
 Or mix up my chocolate coffee creamer to add a touch of rich chocolate goodness to your morning cup.